rickyharvywaldt/rickyharvywaldt/README.md

 Hello, World!
-I am Ricky 👋, and I currently work as project manager for PT PMA MadeIndonesia Outsourcing.
-Our office is located in Yogyakarta, Indonesia where a team of designers (UI/UX, graphic, and video editors), web developers, QA, and data entry specialists work on projects for IT Companies and end customers from all over the world.
-By no means do I identify myself as a web developer, but I really enjoy doing little web development projects ✨.
-So there you have it, my justification for being on GitHub.
+My name's Ricky 👋, and I'm currently a DevOps Trainee at Devoteam NL.
+We have multiple offices in the Netherlands, but you can find me at our Amsterdam office.

 <!---